How to Create a Pest-Proof Vegetable Garden

 1. Trim the scraps and frame.
-Cut four wire panels to size (which varies depending on the size of the raised bed), and frame each panel with cedar.
+Cut four-wire panels to size (which varies depending on the size of the raised bed), and frame each panel with cedar.
 Screw the frames together to form a box.

 2. Make sure the right end is up.
-Keep the larger grid openings at the top so you can harvest easily, and leave a 10- to 12-inch opening at the base of the cage to facilitate weeding and fertilizing.
+Keep the larger grid openings at the top so you can harvest easily, and leave a 10- to a 12-inch opening at the base of the cage to facilitate weeding and fertilizing.

 3. Size the cage to the bed.
 The number of plants in the cage will depend on its size: We built two 5-foot-long cages for our 10-foot-long beds and plant two tomato plants in each.

 4. Move as needed.
 The cages can easily be moved to accommodate crop rotation in successive years.